-All owners of U.S. real property must pay income tax on the gain on sale of that property, regardless of where you normally reside or pay tax.
-If you are not a U.S. citizen, the IRS imposes withholding tax on the proceeds of sale of a U.S. real property.
+All owners of U.S. real property must pay income tax on the gain on the sale of that property, regardless of where they normally reside or pay tax.
+If you are not a U.S. citizen, the IRS imposes withholding tax on the proceeds of the sale of a U.S. real property.
 Without the withholding, the IRS could find it difficult to locate you should you fail to file or pay the tax on the sale.

 The IRS requires the buyer of your property to act as its agent and collect and remit the withholding tax.
 U.S. title agents understand this requirement and will determine whether you’re a foreign seller in order to protect the buyer.
 The purchaser/title agent will remit the withholding tax will remit the withholding tax on or with Form 8288 – U.S. Withholding Tax Return for Dispositions by Foreign Persons of U.S. Real Property Interests.

-The amount of the withholding tax is 15 per cent of the proceeds of sale unless the buyer is an individual planning to reside in the property for two years after the sale, in which case:
+The amount of the withholding tax is 15 per cent of the proceeds of the sale unless the buyer is an individual planning to reside in the property for two years after the sale, in which case:

 - If the sale price is between US$300,000 and US$1,000,000, withholding may be reduced to 10 per cent.